arnaudin/arnaudin.github.io/_projects/autodesk-netfabb.md

   - section_layout: 1col-narrow
     images:
-      - caption: 'Sketching out design concepts to integrate new timeline controls in the Netfabb UI'
+      - caption: 'Sketching out design concepts to integrate new timeline controls at different locations in the existing Netfabb UI'
         description: 'Sketching out design concepts to integrate new timeline controls in the Netfabb UI'
         url: '/projects/netfabb/netfabb-timeline-sketches.png'
         width: